 DrDAQ is a versatile instrument that connects to the USB port of any PC.
 Using the supplied PicoScope software it can be used as an oscilloscope, spectrum analyzer and signal generator.

 It is well known that plants photosynthesise in the presence of sunlight, consuming carbon dioxide, water and energy, and producing glucose and oxygen.
 The reverse reaction, respiration, goes on all the time, consuming glucose and oxygen, and providing the plant with energy, whilst releasing water and carbon dioxide.
-During the day, photosynthesis is dominant, so there is a net consumption of carbon dioxide.
-At night, photosynthesis stops but respiration continues, so there is a net release of oxygen.
+During the day, photosynthesis is dominant, so there is a net release of oxygen.
+At night, photosynthesis stops but respiration continues, so there is a net consumption of oxygen.

 Photosynthesis: 6CO2 + 6H2O + energy → C6H12O6 + 6O2